|Project by horsefly||posted 07-13-2012 04:43 PM||1683 views||1 time favorited||12 comments|

 another this size!

--- Bob, Carlisle, MA "The democracy will cease to exist when you take away from those who are willing to work and give to those who would not".
+-- Bob, Maine"The democracy will cease to exist when you take away from those who are willing to work and give to those who would not".
 Thomas Jefferson